zohaibterminator/text-analysis/README.md

 ## Acknowledgments

-* This project was inspired by information retrieval concepts and machine learning algorithms.
+* This project was inspired by information retrieval and machine learning concepts.
 * Special thanks to the developers of NLTK for providing essential natural language processing tools.
 * Special thanks to developers of Streamlit that was used to develop the GUI of the app.